 The latest Via Rail advertisement states “take a train and leave the driving to us.”
 Not a bad idea.
 It takes you downtown and stops two blocks from the car show.
 With a short walk, before you know it, you’re signing on the dotted line for a new car.
 But it’s not the car show I’m advertising and I’m not advertising Via Rail train service.

-It’s where you find things to buy in the strangest places.
+It’s where you find treasures to buy in the strangest unexpected places.

 I’m sitting in the passenger lounge on the train and off we go.
 I had to arm wrestle this big burly dude just for the window seat and I told this guy, “I have to see what’s happening outside these windows.”
 I must have looked like a kid in a candy store, nose to the glass.